SkoolNotes/Taproot/2020HIST201/KBxSomethingElse.md

 technology
-With 20+ years of experience in the financial industry.
-By applying a combination of technology and a personal touch, we set ourselves apart from the competition.
+With 20+ years of experience in the financial industry and by applying a combination of technology and a personal touch, we set ourselves apart from the competition.